crytic/medusa/README.md

   - `platformConfig` is a platform-dependent structure which offers parameters for compiling the underlying project.
 Target paths are relative to the directory containing the `medusa` project configuration file.

 ### Using the CLI to update project configuration
-In addition to using a project configuration file to provide the necessary parameters to medusa, you can also use medusa's command-line interface (CLI).
+In addition to using a project configuration file to provide the necessary parameters to `medusa`, you can also use `medusa`'s command-line interface (CLI).
-Note that the CLI does not provide the same level of control to medusa's configuration as the configuration file does.
-Currently, the following X CLI flags can be used with `medusa fuzz` to update the configuration.
+Note that the CLI flags do not provide the same level of control to `medusa`'s system configuration as the configuration file does.
+Thus, the CLI flags and the configuration file can be used in tandem.
+This results in four distinct possibilities:
-TODO

-The CLI and the configuration file can be used in tandem.
-This combination results in three possibilities:
-1. **Custom configuration file and no CLI flags**: This will result in medusa retrieving all of its project configuration parameters directly from the file.
+1. **Configuration file with no CLI flags**: This will result in `medusa` retrieving all of its project configuration parameters directly from the file.
-2. **Custom configuration file and CLI flags**: This will result in medusa using the custom file as the "base configuration" and using the CLI flags to override specific configuration items.
+2. **Configuration file with CLI flags**: This will result in `medusa` using the file as the base configuration and using the CLI arguments to override specific configuration items.
-3. **No configuration file and CLI flags**: This will result in medusa using the default configuration (derived from `medusa init`) and using the CLI flags to override specific configuration items.
+3. **No configuration file and CLI flags**: This is equivalent to `medusa` using its **default configuration** (i.e. output of `medusa init`) and using the CLI arguments to override specific configuration items.
+4. **No configuration file and no CLI flags**: This is equivalent to `medusa` using its **default configuration**.

+Currently, the following flags can be used with the `medusa fuzz` command to update the configuration.
+- `medusa fuzz --config myConfig.json`: Will use the configuration in `myConfig.json` as the project configuration.
+If `--config` is not set, `medusa` will look for a `medusa.json` file in the current working directory.
+- `medusa fuzz --workers 20`: Will set the number of `workers` to 20
+- `medusa fuzz --timeout 1000`: Will set the `timeout` to 1000
+- `medusa fuzz --test-limit 50000`: Will set the `testLimit` to 50000
+- `medusa fuzz --seq-len 50`: Will set the `maxTxSequenceLength` to 50
+- `medusa fuzz --deployment-order "FirstContract,SecondContract"`: Will set the deployment order to `[FirstContract, SecondContract]`
+- `medusa fuzz --corpus-dir myCorpus`: Will set the corpus directory _path_ to `myCorpus`
+- `medusa fuzz --senders "0x10000,0x20000,0x30000"`: Will set the `senderAdddresses` to `[0x10000, 0x20000, 0x30000]`
+- `medusa fuzz --deployer "0x10000"`: Will set the `deployerAddress` to `0x10000`
+- `medusa fuzz --assertion-mode`: Will set `assertionTesting.enabled` to `true`

+### Running medusa

+We now have a variety of different ways of running `medusa`:
+1. `medusa fuzz`: Run `medusa` using the configuration in `medusa.json` (or the **default configuration** if `medusa.json` can't be found) and no CLI updates
+4. `medusa fuzz --workers 20 --test-limit 50000`: Run `medusa` using the configuration in `medusa.json` (or the **default configuration** if `medusa.json` can't be found) and then override the `workers` and `testLimit` parameters
+2. `medusa fuzz --config myConfig.json`: Run `medusa` using the configuration in `myConfig.json` and no CLI updates
+3. `medusa fuzz --config myConfig.json --workers 20 --test-limit 50000`: Run `medusa` using the configuration in `myConfig.json` and then override the `workers` and `testLimit` parameters.

 ### Writing property tests
 Property tests are represented as functions within a Solidity contract whose names are prefixed with a prefix specified by the `testPrefixes` configuration option (`fuzz_` is the default test prefix).
 Additionally, they must take no arguments and return a `bool` indicating if the test succeeded.